Please provide your zip code to see plans in your area.

 In 2016, New York became the first state to make pregnancy a qualifying event that allows a woman to enroll in a health plan outside of open enrollment.
-HHS declined to do the same on a federal level, as have most of the other state-run exchanges — although pregnancy triggers a special enrollment period in Connecticut’s exchange as of 2019.
+HHS declined to do the same on a federal level, as have most of the other state-run exchanges.
+But that has been changing in recent years, with several other state-run exchanges beginning to offer a special enrollment period due to pregnancy.

 Former Gov. Chafee established the Rhode Island Health Benefits Exchange through an executive order in 2011.
 The state submitted a blueprint for a state-run exchange to the U.S. Department of Health and Human Services (HHS) and received conditional approval in December 2012.
 The state exchange was re-branded as HealthSource RI in July 2013.